| Meraftafjellet from

 [a]

 From road E39 turn on to road 656 at Valle.
-From this junction drive 5.3 km towards Magerholm.
-Find parking on the right hand side of the road, where an old forest road comes down to the main road.
+From this junction drive 5.1 km towards Magerholm.
+Find parking on the left hand side of the road, in front of a small wooden building, just before a right curve.

 [b]

 From Ålesund drive road E39 south, and then follow road 60 towards Magerholm/Stranda.
-From the exit to the ferry port at Magerholm continue approximately 6.5 km on road 656 towards Valle.
-You will now see an old forest road coming down on the left hand side, and you will have a few houses in front of you on the right hand side.
+From the exit to the ferry port at Magerholm continue approximately 6.7 km on road 656 towards Valle.
+Find parking on the right hand side of the road, in front of a small wooden building, just after a left curve.

 I was definitely going to bag a new mountain this Christmas Day, but was a bit unsure if I should go for a skiing hike or not.
 At the end I decided to stay away from snow, and my choice fell on Meraftafjellet.
 It was a grey day, but no rain and only fair wind, so I was looking forward to a relatively easy hike.
 It wasn't to be!